cadecairos/PassTest/README.md

 userValues is a custom array of strings you can pass in to see if the password matches or contains any of them.
 Useful for disallowing the account's email or username from being counted as a valid password.
+It is passed as a second arg to `.test()`

 ```
 var PassTest = require("PassTest");